orbisgis/h2gis/docs/dev/ST_Force2D.md

 {% endhighlight %}

 ### Description
-Forces the geometries into a 2-dimensional mode so that all output representations will only have the X and Y coordinates.
+Returns a `GEOMETRY` in 2-dimensional.
+The output `GEOMETRY` will only have the X and Y coordinates.

 ### Examples